ChrisSantosLang/redscience/docs/source/releases/games.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 4P-Coordination:
-  1x3x1 squares, 4 players, All players win if stalemate, Any
+  Played on 1x3x1 squares, 4 players, All players win if stalemate, Any
   piece loses; Circle: 1 black, 1 white, 1 pink, and 1 yellow
   start in reserve; Simultaneous.

 PrisonerDilemma:
-  5x1x2 posts: first stack exclusive to black and starts with
+  Played on 5x1x2 posts: first stack exclusive to black and starts with
   1 black X, second stack locked, third stack is exclusive to
   white and starts with 1 white pentagon, third stack is exclusive
   to chaos; 2-vs-chaos, Most 2-same-color-in-a-row wins;